Jordan’s Skinny Mixes Sauces Review & Release History

 A review of Jordan’s Skinny Mixes Sauce Toppings: Dark Chocolate Espresso, Double Fudge, Salted Caramel, Pumpkin Spice, and Unicorn Sauce.

 Release dates appear to differ.
 For Pumpkin Spice, while I can’t find an exact release date, reviews date back to around October 2024; I found this mid-September 2025 on the Skinny Mixes online store.
 Unicorn Sauce was released in January 2025, which I found on the Target website.
 Double Fudge was released around June 2024 or prior, and Dark Chocolate Espresso and Salted Caramel syrups were released in August 2023; I’ve found these three at Walmart and Target.
+Lastly, Marshmallow in early October 2025 and Peppermint Mocha sometime before 2024.

 Review